The Court: Frankston Children’s Court

 The Allegations:

-The client was out with friends when they were encountered by another group of youths.
+The client was out with friends when another group of youths encountered them.
 A fight ensued, where one member of the other group was injured and another was assaulted.
 The fight occurred in the front yard of a house.
 At the time of the offence, our client was intoxicated and had used cannabis.

-The parties separated before the police arrived, and our client was subsequently arrested and interviewed at a later date.
-The client was interviewed and made full and frank admissions to the police regarding the offending.
+The parties separated before the police arrived, and our client was arrested and interviewed at a later date.
+During the interview, the client made full and frank admissions to the police regarding the offending.

 At Court:

-The matter was summary case conferenced with the prosecution, and it was determined that only the charge of recklessly causing injury and common assault would proceed.
+The matter was discussed in a summary case conference with the prosecution, and it was determined that only the charges of recklessly causing injury and common assault would proceed.

-Due to the client’s lengthy prior criminal history, he was not eligible for the Ropes Program or a Children’s Court Diversion Program.
+Due to his lengthy prior criminal history, the client was not eligible for the Ropes Program or a Children’s Court Diversion Program.

-The matter therefore proceeded as a plea of guilty at court, together with a co-accused who pleaded guilty to identical charges.
-As the matter was heard in the Children’s Court, several options were available to the Magistrate that do not exist for accused persons who are adults and tried in adult courts.
+Therefore, the matter proceeded as a plea of guilty at court, together with a co-accused who pleaded guilty to identical charges.
+As the matter was heard in the Children’s Court, several options were available to the Magistrate that do not exist for adult accused persons tried in adult courts.

-As such, our solicitor made submissions that the matter should be adjourned for a group conference to be conducted and a pre-sentence report to be prepared.
+As such, our solicitor made submissions that the matter should be adjourned for a group conference and the preparation of a pre-sentence report.

-Section 415 of the Children, Youth and Families Act 2005 (Vic) allows the Children’s Court to defer sentence to allow a young person to participate in a group conference if the Magistrate is considering placing the young person on a supervisory order, such as probation.
-It is important to note that a group conference cannot take place if the young person does not consent to participating in it.
+Section 415 of the Children, Youth and Families Act 2005 (Vic) allows the Children’s Court to defer sentence to allow a young person to participate in a group conference if the Magistrate considers placing the young person on a supervisory order, such as probation.
+It is essential to note that a group conference cannot take place without the young person’s consent.

-A group conference aims to show a young person how their offending not only affects the victims but also the wider community.
+A group conference aims to show young people how their offending affects not only the victims but also the wider community.
 It also seeks to have the young person attempt to repair the harm that they have caused due to their offending.

 Several people often attend a group conference: